gracedsitanggang/gracedsitanggang/README.md

 #WELCOME

-- 👋 Hi folks, I’m Grace D. Sitanggang
+- 👋 Hi folks, I’m Grace
 - 👀 I’m interested in technology, especially for new technology
 - 🌱 I’m currently learning Quality Assurance
 - 💞️ I’m looking to collaborate with anyone and anywhere